-Resources reported as oxide are the material situated above an oxide-sulfide boundary that was generally determined by recording the last occurrence of oxide minerals observed in the drill cuttings or core, and above a transition zone that occurs approximately between 150 and 200 feet (50 and 60 metres) below the surface.
+Resources reported as oxide in this report are the material situated above an oxide-sulfide boundary that was generally determined by recording the last occurrence of oxide minerals observed in the drill cuttings or core, and above a transition zone that occurs approximately between 150 and 200 feet below the surface.
 As such, not all material situated above this boundary can be considered as oxide in the context of metallurgical recovery, as it undoubtedly includes materials that will react differently metallurgically.
-The Company aims to develop a model that better defines the metallurgical characteristics of the deposit.
+One of the most important tasks to complete is the development of a model that better defines the metallurgical characteristics of the deposit and is planned as a next step by Kore.